-Act Build Change is a free online training site built by me, Stephanie Leonard, a community organiser from London and Ricky Wong a designer and developer from Newcastle.
+Act Build Change is an online learning community built by me, Stephanie Leonard, a community organiser from London and Ricky Wong a designer and developer from Newcastle.

 I write all the training.
 This is good for you – when Ricky explains my job to people, their faces do this:

 So your face doesn’t do that – let me explain.
 Over many years I’ve done things: mostly organising, training and occasional samba.
 I’ve become effective at building successful campaigns with communities and train hundreds of people how to do it for themselves.
 For three years I taught organising at University College London.
 Samba is still occasional – mostly coming out at parties.

 Ricky makes everything on the website happen.
 This is good because I use technology like this:

 Ricky doesn’t think it necessary to say more about himself – so there we are.

 Why are you giving training away?
 Are you mega rich?